Lemoncode/react-by-sample/11 TableMock/readme.md

 - Define a model entity (we will call it _member_).
 - Define a fake api (to take thing simple we will just make it synchronous)
 - We will row component, we will call it _memberRow_.
-- Create a table component, we will call it _memberTable_ and make use of _memberRow?
+- Create a table component, we will call it _memberTable_ and make use of _memberRow

 ## Prerequisites